zarf-dev/proposals/0048-schema-update-process/README.md

 The logic for converting removed fields will differ depending on the use case.
 When `zarf dev convert` is used a field may still be converted if it has a near 1:1 replacement.
 For example, in the v1beta1 schema a new required field `.apiVersion` will be added to `.cluster.wait`.
 The convert command would add a key for `apiVersion` in the new zarf package config, but it will be left empty.
 Since this will be a required field in the v1beta1 schema the package will fail on create if the user doesn't set `apiVersion`.
 The conversion gets users most of the way there, and the fix should be simple.

-If there is not a replacement for a field then  `zarf dev convert` will error and recommend an alternative approach to replacing the field.
+If there is not a replacement for a field, then `zarf dev convert` will error and recommend an alternative approach to replacing the field.

 When Zarf internally converts an older schema version to a newer schema version (for example, while deploying a v1alpha1 package), it must always convert to the latest schema version without data loss.
 To achieve this, fields that were removed from earlier schema versions are preserved as private fields in newer objects.
-These private are kept out of the new schema.
+These private fields are kept out of the new schema.

 In the below example, `dataInjections` is set as a private field on Zarf components so that it can be set during conversions between v1alpha1 and v1beta1.
-It will not be included in the v1beta1 schema, and since Zarf validates against the schema on create users will be unable to create v1beta1 packages with `dataInjections` set.
+It will not be included in the v1beta1 schema, and since Zarf validates against the schema on create, users will be unable to create v1beta1 packages with `dataInjections` set.
 Likewise, since `dataInjections` is a private field, SDK users will not be able to set it directly.

 ```go
 type ZarfComponent struct {